-Anyone who follows me or the blog knows that I am big on Sustainable Style and teaching clients and followers to #CurateDontConsume.
+If you follow the blog you will know I am big on Sustainable Style and teaching clients and followers to #CurateDontConsume.

-Anyway – Brisbane City Council are running a cool second hand festival REVIVE to promote waste minimisation and so when asked if I would be a speaker I immediately said sure thing.
+Anyway – Brisbane City Council ran a cool second hand festival REVIVE to promote waste minimisation and so when asked if I would be a speaker I immediately said sure thing.

 What is REVIVE ?

 This one day community event returns to the Cultural Forecourt, South Bank Parklands for its second year, promising to be bigger and better than 2016.